deadLabCary/lab-website/index.md

 {% capture text %}

-We are a group of ecologists, scientists, and ???.
-Together, we bring scientific and research experience spanning the entire globe.
+We are a group of ecologists, scientists, and life-long students.
+Together, we combine our scientific and research experience from across the globe to help us investigate and better understand the natural world around us.

 {%
   include button.html